jftuga/universe/parse_centos7_server_install.md

 - click on your app (on the right side)
 - click on app settings -> general (on the left side)
 - export data (an email will be sent to you with a download link)
+- or you can also "Clone this app"

 ## iOS Examples